 Kelley argues that the Eighth Amended Petition must be liberally construed in his favor because defendants did not specially except to it.
-Kelley argues that, if we liberally construe the above language in his favor, it sufficiently pleads a wiretapping violation under Chapter 123 of the Texas Civil Practice and Remedies Code.
+Kelley asserts that, if we liberally construe the above language in his favor, it sufficiently pleaded a wiretapping violation under Chapter 123 of the Texas Civil Practice and Remedies Code.
 The KTRK Defendants argue that, no matter how liberally the court construes the language of this petition, it cannot create a claim that is not there.
-They argue that this petition simply does not plead a Chapter 123 violation based on the pager-cam recording in San Antonio on July 10, 1997.
+They argue that this petition simply did not plead a Chapter 123 violation based on the pager-cam recording in San Antonio on July 10, 1997.

 The KTRK Defendants are correct.
-In liberally construing Kelley's Eighth Amended Petition, we should find that the petition pleads any claims that may reasonably be inferred from the specific language used in the petition, even if the petition fails to state all of the elements of that claim.
-Boyles v.
-Kerr, 855 S.W.2d593, 600-601 (Tex.
+In liberally construing Kelley's Eighth Amended Petition, we should find that the petition pleaded any claims that may reasonably be inferred from the specific language used in the petition, even if the petition fails to state all of the elements of that claim.
+SmithKline Beecham Corp. v.
+Doe, 903 S.W.2d 347, 354-55 (Tex.
+1995); Boyles v.
+Kerr, 855 S.W.2d 593, 600-601 (Tex.
 1993).
-Nonetheless, Kelley's petitionmust give the KTRK Defendants fair notice of the claims being asserted, and, if we cannot reasonably infer that Kelley's Eighth Amended Petition asserts a wiretapping claim based on the CLE, then the petition does not contain this claim, even under our liberal construction.
-Id.
+Nonetheless, Kelley's petition must give the KTRK Defendants fair notice of the claims being asserted, and, if we cannot reasonably infer that Kelley's Eighth Amended Petition asserted a wiretapping claim based on the CLE, then the petition did not contain this claim, even under our liberal construction.
+SmithKline Beecham Corp., 903 S.W.2d at 354-55; Boyles, 855 S.W.2d at 600-601.

-The Eighth Amended Petition does not cite Chapter 123 or any other wiretapping statute.
-While "eavesdropping" means secretly listening to the private conversations of others, there is nothing in this word that reasonably puts the KTRK Defendants on notice that Kelley is alleging wiretapping-the use of electronic or mechanical means to secretly record the private conversations of others without their consent.
-The Eighth Amended Petition does not refer to the interception of Kelley's communications through the use of electronic or other mechanical devices.
-It does not mention Bradford, Stephens, or Jordan.
-The Eighth Amended Petition does the \$1,000 statutory penalty allowed under Chapter 123, as does the Ninth Amended Petition.
-The Eighth Amended Petition refers to alleged invasions of privacy and surveillance of both Randolph and Kelley.
+The Eighth Amended Petition did not refer to the interception of Kelley's communications through the use of electronic or other mechanical devices.
+It did not mention Bradford, Stephens, or Jordan.
+The Eighth Amended Petition contained a general allegation that KTRK and Dolcefino invaded the privacy of Randolph and Kelley by conducting surveillance of them and by eavesdropping on their private conversations. the context of the allegations in the Eighth Amended Petition, it cannot reasonably be inferred that this petition pleaded facts relating to the occurrence at the San Antonio CLE.
+The Eighth Amended Petition referred to alleged invasions of privacy and surveillance of both Randolph and Kelley.
 However, Randolph was not involved in the San Antonio CLE, and only Kelley has asserted the Wiretapping Claim.
+The Eighth Amended Petition did not cite Chapter 123 or any other wiretapping statute.
+The Eighth Amended Petition did not seek the \$1,000 statutory penalty allowed under Chapter 123, as did the Ninth Amended Petition.
 When Kelley added the Wiretapping Claim in the Ninth Amended Petition, he carried forward the above-quoted paragraph, substantially unchanged, in the part of the petition containing allegations regarding the news broadcasts; he alleged the Wiretapping Claim by adding seven new paragraphs relating to the San Antonio CLE in a different part of the petition.
-It cannot be reasonably inferred from the language in Kelley's Eighth Amended Petition that Kelley is asserting a Wiretapping Claim based on the CLE.
-Therefore, this petition does not assert the Wiretapping Claim.
+It cannot be reasonably inferred from the language in Kelley's Eighth Amended Petition that Kelley asserted a Wiretapping Claim based on the CLE.
+Therefore, this petition did not assert the Wiretapping Claim.
+See SmithKline Beecham Corp., 903 S.W.2d at 354-55; Boyles, 855 S.W.2d at 600-601.